UUoocl/UUhimsyPlugin/README.md

 This is a plugin for Obsidian (https://obsidian.md).

-This project integrates Obsidian, OBS, Zoom and automation tools to create entertaining and engaging experiences.
+This project integrates Obsidian, OBS, Zoom and automation tools to create whimsical experiences.

 UUhimsy includes a feature to add tags to slides created in the [Slides Extended Plugin](https://github.com/ebullient/obsidian-slides-extended) that trigger automation actions.
 For example,  change scenes in OBS when transitioning between slides.